-The Everest Base Camp trek is a moderate walk in the Khumbu region of Nepal.
+Everest Base Camp trek is a moderate walk in the Khumbu region of Nepal.
 The extreme weather conditions and high altitude are sure to bring many obstacles to your journey.
-So, if you go through these tips for the Everest Base Camp trek, you will have an easier time trekking in the foothills of the towering snow-covered peaks.
+So, if you go through these tips for Everest Base Camp trek, you will have an easier time trekking in the foothills of the towering snow covered high Himalayan peaks.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.

 Madhav started working as a porter in 2001 and then moved on to work as a trekking guide.
 After working in the trekking and tourism industry for eight years, he co-founded Mosaic Adventure in 2009.